 Store any leftovers in the refrigerator and use them within 2 days.
 You can reheat leftovers in a microwave or transfer them to a saucepan and heat them on the stove.

-Pin for later
+Save for later

-If you would like to make this cheesy bully beef pasta casserole yourself, why not pin the recipe to one of your Pinterest boards so you can find it easily when you need it.
+If you would like to make this cheesy bully beef pasta casserole yourself, why not pin the recipe to one of your Pinterest boards so you can find it easily when you need it?
 Just click on the image below.

-You may also like to try some of my other easy pasta dishes:
+If you enjoyed this pasta bake, you might like to try some of my other easy pasta dishes:

-The recipe
+📋The recipe

 Cheesy bully beef pasta bake